Updated: 20-12-2025 at 3:30 PM

 FPOs must be engaged in processing One District One Product (ODOP) produce for at least three years.
 The FPO must have a minimum turnover of Rs.
 1 crore, with project costs not exceeding the current turnover.
 Internal resources should cover 10% of the project cost and working capital margin.

-The individuals or SHGs and Cooperatives must be Involved in ODOP processing.
+The individuals or SHGs and Cooperatives must be involved in ODOP processing.
 They must have passed at least Class 8.
 Only one person per family is eligible to be a beneficiary of this scheme.

-Fill in your details in the form.
+Step 2: Fill in your details in the application form carefully and accurately.

-Attach the required documents.
+Step 3: Attach the scanned copies of all the required documents.

-Submit the completed application form along with the necessary documents such as business registration details, bank account information, and proof of ODOP processing.
+Step 4: Submit the completed application form along with the necessary documents such as business registration details, bank account information, and proof of ODOP processing.

-Pay applicable fees if it is required.
+Step 5: Pay applicable fees if it is required.

-The concerned authorities will review your application.
+Step 6: The concerned authorities will review your application, after which your application will be approved.

 You can alternatively visit the Lok Seva Kendra in your area to undergo the same process in an offline mode.